buley/personal/src/content/success.md

    Standard: Complete congruence between values and actions

 If the answer to these is yes, then I am succeeding—no matter how anyone else defines it.

----

-*Success is not a destination to reach, but a standard to maintain.
-External metrics are irrelevant when you build your own measuring stick.*